 Don't let Bowser near the holiday plants!
-Poinsettias, mistletoe and holly are all poisonous Ð if your pup accidentally eats any of these plants, thereÕs a chance theyÕll experience vomiting, diarrhea or other serious health problems.
+Poinsettias, mistletoe and holly are all poisonous if your pup accidentally eats any of these plants, there's a chance they'll experience vomiting, diarrhea or other serious health problems.
 Keep these plants off the floor or out of reach from your pets and stock up on some holiday dog treats.

 Keep your pup warm!
 The holidays are a chilly time of year and even though dogs will naturally grow thicker fur, the weather can pose a serious risk for pups of all sizes.
-Keep walks short when the temperatures dip below freezing and consider a winter sweater for dogs or a winter coat.
-If you are expecting snow, make sure to use pet-friendly de-icing materials or sand as salt and common de-icers are dangerous for pets to digest and not good for the environment.
+Keep walks short when the temperatures dip below freezing and consider a winter sweater or coat.
+If you are expecting snow, make sure to use pet-friendly de-icing materials or sand and salt as common deicers are dangerous for pets to digest and not good for the environment.
 Dog booties are a great way to keep their paws clean of potentially hazardous materials and prevent them from collecting snow and ice between their toes.

 Keep pets away from holiday leftovers It's tempting to share the delicious holiday ham with your pup but there's a chance they could get sick or even choke.
 Spoil them with a new toy or treat instead!